Does there exist a positive irrational number α, such that for any positive integer n...

 Beginner2022-06-21Added 30 answers

-This is called a Beatty sequence.
-There will indeed always be a prime in the sequence.
+A Beatty sequence is what we have here.
+Throughout the sequence, there will in fact always be a prime.
 The bound for the OP's sequence (provided α > 1) is

 p L 35 16 ϵ α 2 ( 1 ϵ ) p m + l 1 + ϵ

-where L = log ( 2 α ), p n denotes the numerator of the n th convergent to the regular continued fraction expansion of α, and m is the unique integer such that p m L 16 α 2 < p m + 1 . ϵ can be chosen arbitrarily small, but l depends on ϵ.
+where L = log ( 2 α )p n denotes the numerator of the n th consistent with the ongoing, regular fraction increase of α, and m is the unique integer such that p m L 16 α 2 < p m + 1 ϵ can be selected at will, although l relies on ϵ.

 Do you have a similar question?